zzDRT/PredictiveModeling/pm_service_api_batch.md

 following notebook: [From SPSS stream to batch scoring with Python](https://apsportal.ibm.com/analytics/notebooks/9d7ce38e-9417-4c76-a6b9-5bc8cf40938a/view?access_token=5ca87e3007804e5b2bbbce77c20e99ac3c164d66f2d28dfffb54aa365caaef37).

+**Note**: The data that is shown in the dashboard is only related to real-time predictions, including the data from the upload feature.

 ## Deleting jobs

 You can delete jobs, which cancels the job if it's currently running.
-Call DELETE on the job ID (and you can cancel more than one at a time):
+Use the `DELETE` command with the `job ID`.
+You can cancel more than one job at a time by passing multiple IDs.

 ```
 DELETE https://{PA Bluemix load balancer URL}/pm/v1/jobs/{job ID